Updated: Nov 20

-A Software-defined Wide Area Network (SD-WAN) is a virtual Wide Area Network (WAN) architecture that allows enterprises to deploy any combination of data transactions to securely connect users to applications.
+A Software-defined Wide Area Network (SD-WAN) is a Secure-by-design Virtual Wide Area Network (WAN) architecture that allows enterprises to deploy any combination of data transactions to securely connect users to applications.
 In other words, a software-defined Wide Area Network (SD-WAN) is abstracted from its hardware, creating a virtualized network layer.

 This IT Network type uses a centralized control function to securely direct traffic across the WAN.
 Business-critical applications are running over the Internet across multiple clouds, and traditional WANs that use conventional routers were not designed for the cloud.
 Contrarily, the SD-WAN model is designed to fully support applications hosted in on-premise data centers, SaaS services and clouds services.